BenRoche18/Img2Calories/README.md

 # Im2Calories
-Machine learning project to accurately predict the nutritional contents of a meal from a single image.
+Can a mobile phone app accurately predict the nutritional contents of a meal from a single image?